WSU-kduncan/cs2900-DillonM937/# Project 1.md

 ## Part 2 - Exploring Virtualization

 ### Exploring Host Disk Usage
 1. My Guest OS is currently in my VirtualBoxVMs folder within my users folder.
-Checking the properties tells me it is currently 8 GBs of memory, this will expand when information is added to it, but not past 20 GBs.
+Checking the properties tells me it is currently 8 GBs of memory, this will expand when data is added to it, up to 20 GBs.
 2. As of right now, I cannot access the files on my guest as I have not added the shared files Guest Additions, nor did I add any files as of the making of this assignment.
 3. Snapshots are essentially save files for your VM.
 Say you are pen testing or dealing with a malicious software.
 It is smart to make a snapshot prior to running the program so you can revert all damages done to the VM by going back to your snapshot.
 Snapshots are copies of the disk files of a VM.
 Clones are a entire copy of a virtual machine, the VM that has been copied will be considered a parent VM.
 Templates are master copies that can create a whole bunch of clones.
 The snapshot I created was near 800 MB, .save files, and .vdi files were found within the snapshot folder.
 Like stated earlier, snapshot are images of the DISK of the VM.